google-research/ibc/README.md

 The above commands will run on the `pen-human-v0` environment, but you can swap this arg for whichever of the provided Adroit/Kitchen environments.

 Here also is an MDN config you can try.
-The network size is tiny but if you increase it heavily then it will get NaNs during training.
+The network size is tiny but if you increase it heavily then it seems to get NaNs during training.
 In general MDNs can be finicky.
+A solution should be possible though.

 ```
 ./ibc/ibc/configs/d4rl/run_mlp_mdn.sh pen-human-v0